 We believe that youth find meaning in working closely with Peer Mentors who have overcome similar adversity and have found healing through our Violence Intervention Program (VIP).
 Similarly, our Peer Mentors value the opportunity to provide hope and encouragement to other youth through mentorship.

-The Stress-Less Initiative is a group model facilitated by the VIP clinical supervisor to help our program staff and trainees maintain their own health while they provide trauma-informed care to violently injured youth and their families.
+The Stress-Less Initiative (SLI) is a group model facilitated by the VIP clinical supervisor to help our program staff and trainees maintain their own health while they provide trauma-informed care to violently injured youth and their families.

-First implemented in 2015, Stress-Less provides a safe space for staff and trainees to share how violence intervention work affects them individually, and offers a way to provide support and encouragement to one another.
+First implemented in 2015, SLI provides a safe space for staff and trainees to share how violence intervention work affects them individually, and offers a way to provide support and encouragement to one another.

 Each group session begins with a learning opportunity that addresses individual strengths and resiliency.
 Team members share responsibility for introducing new resiliency activities to the group and encourage one another to regularly practice these new skills in an effort to address vicarious trauma and staff-burnout.